The Merry (Part 2): an Ordshaw Vignette

 Claudia paused halfway up the stone steps to the Marchands’ country house.
 The windows’ golden yellow twinkled with red, green and blue fairy lights (she hated that phrase now), but while music thumped noisily inside, the family’s voices were alarming absent.
 When she’d started walking down the immense driveway only five minutes ago, it had been possible to hear all the boisterous, barbarous voices of Mr Marchand, his brother, the nephew and the three sharp-tongued wives, none of them caring much that they were all speaking at once.
 Now, they were quiet.
 Were they watching a lewd clip on a phone?
 Reading quiet poetry?
 Wishful thinking.

-Most people – her previous employers, the police, the doctors and even her own mother – thought her claims to have seen them an elaborate way to shirk responsibility.
+Most people – her previous employers, the police, the doctors and even her own mother – thought her claims to have seen them last Christmas were an elaborate way to shirk responsibility.
 As though Claudia’s overactive imagination was a weak cover for how she herself violently ruined the Sarkovs’ Christmas.
 But others’ insistence that the drunk fairies weren’t real didn’t stop her from feeling, too often, that she was being watched.
 She steered clear of creaks in the cellar, never visited sheds alone, and never looked too closely into dark spaces.

 That instinct told her to abandon her scarf now, forgotten in the foyer in her eagerness to get an evening’s respite.
 But the walk to her apartment without it would invite illness, and she couldn’t stand victim to her own thoughts – heavens knew she took enough stick as it was.
 The Marchands had taken her in as a maid, after many jobless months, because a desperate person was easiest to push around, and they made no attempt to hide it.
 They had only given her Christmas Eve off as a prelude to an extra hard day’s labour on Christmas itself.
 She needed that scarf – it’d be hell working for these people with a cold.